Hervé Guibert: Career

+AIDS, final works and death

 In January 1988 Guibert was diagnosed with AIDS.
 From then on, he worked at recording what was left of his life.
 In June the following year, he married Christine, the partner of Thierry Jouno, so that his royalty income would eventually pass to her and her two children.
 In 1990, Guibert publicly revealed his HIV status in his roman à clef À l'ami qui ne m'a pas sauvé la vie (published in English as To the Friend Who Did Not Save My Life).
 Nina Bouraoui in The Guardian described the book thus:

 "In this book, he tells the story of his illness, AIDS, in the late 1980s.
 He tells of how life with the virus became an existential adventure, how it affected a generation, how it stole his friends and lovers, and how writing was for him a bulwark against death and destruction.
 It's the story of an era, a turning point – when AIDS transformed our relationship with desire and sexuality forever."

 Upon publication, Guibert immediately found himself the focus of media attention, featured in newspapers and appearing on several television talk shows, including Apostrophes, a literary program with a wide audience.

 To the Friend Who Did Not Save My Life was followed by two additional autofictional novels detailing the progress of his illness: Le Protocole compassionnel (1991; published in English as The Compassionate Protocol) and L'Homme au chapeau rouge (published in English as The Man in the Red Hat), which was released posthumously in January 1992.
 In his last work, Cytomégalovirus (1992), he describes a hospitalization in autumn 1991 and his increasing blindness caused by disease.

 Between July 1990 and February 1991, Guibert filmed scenes from his daily life living with AIDS, which became the film La Pudeur ou l'impudeur.
 The film was produced by Pascale Breugnot and edited by Maureen Mazurek and was broadcast posthumously on French television.
 According to scholar Ross Chambers, the title (which can be roughly translated as "decorum or indecorum") refers to questions of how to present the realities of illness and death to an audience "readily shocked by what it does not wish to know about".

 In December 1991, Guibert attempted to end his life by taking digitalin.
 He died two weeks later, on 27 December 1991.